Awaji Island:

 • Farming & Food

-Awaji’s food self-sufficiency rate exceeds 100%.
+Discover Awaji Island’s 100%+ food self-sufficiency.
 You’ll meet farmers living in traditional homes, and taste bento meals prepared from ingredients grown just meters away.

 • Fishing Culture

 Visit creative spaces like ei-to, a converted elementary school now home to artists and makers.
-Enjoy slow moments by the sea with local herbal tea, pottery, or simply silence.
+Or visit a traditional pottery studio, where local artisans craft handmade ceramics using

 Sample Itinerary